-Being arrested and charged with drug possession in St. Cloud is a serious offense.
+Being arrested and charged with drug possession in Minnesota is a serious offense.
 You don’t have to be in actual possession of drugs to be charged with an offense.
 Simply being able to reach them, which the law interprets as the drugs being under your control, is enough cause for the arresting officer.

 Under Minnesota law, drugs are placed into five classifications based on the type and amount held and come with a specific set of consequences.
 These classifications encompass all drugs but, if you’re in possession of less than 42.5 grams of marijuana, it’s considered a petty misdemeanor and carries a $200 fine and drug education requirements.
 Other classifications are: